 As a consultant of the biggest businesses in the country with my company, Amihan Global Strategies, I witnessed firsthand how organizations slowly adapted into “digital” ways.
-For example, the country’s largest bank, BDO Unibank Inc has now activated biometric technology leveraging facial recognition to increase security and convenience of digital banking. has now taken advantage of their large database to fight against fraud by streamlining its KYC (Know Your Customer) processes through artificial intelligence.
+For example, the country’s largest bank, BDO Unibank Inc has now activated biometric technology leveraging facial recognition to increase security and convenience of digital banking.

 The country’s largest microinsurance provider, CARD Pioneer Microinsurance Inc., has collaborated with my own startup hub Talino Venture Labs, to build an insurtech firm called Saphron.
 Today, their agents now cut the process of onboarding new clients from hours down to mere minutes, thanks to AI-operated chatbots.

 These new developments have led me to think that the innovations of 2016 were just the beginning.
 Today, they have either become more sophisticated or have given birth to new uses.

 In this book, I tackle how e-commerce has become so immense in scale, it’s giving birth to new channels like the Superapps.
 And yet in emerging countries like the Philippines, offline agents are still important links for those in rural areas to participate in the digital economy.